kyma-project/kyma/docs/serverless-v2/02-01-serverless-v2.md

 6. FC monitors the Job status.
 When the image creation finishes successfully, FC creates a Service CR (KService) that points to the Pod with the image.

-7. Knative Serving controller (KSC) detects the new KService and reads its definition.
+7. Knative Serving Controller (KSC) detects the new KService and reads its definition.

 8. KSC creates these resources: